NOAA-RDHPCS/noaa-rdhpcs.github.io/source/Logging in/index.rst

 .. _cac_instructions:

-Connceting with a CAC
+Connecting with a CAC
 ---------------------

 The preferred method to to access RDHPCS systems is to use the CAC bastion.
-This will use your CAC for authentication.
+This uses your CAC for authentication.
 This method requires the TECTIA SSH client.
 RDHPCS has obtained licenses for all RDHPCS users.

 .. code-block:: shell